 These actions lower the temperature.
 They also protect valuations and team morale.
 You can move fast and still be patient.
 That balance wins over time.

 Some say detachment sounds like indifference.
 It is the opposite.
 Detachment lets you care deeply about the mission while staying steady when a metric blips.
-It keeps the team focused on what they control—effort, learning, and service.
+It keeps the team focused on what they control: effort, learning, and service.
+Patience for entrepreneurs is rooted in caring about the long game more than the headline.

 Leaders need simple markers that prove progress before revenue explodes.
 These are not vanity metrics.
 They are honest signs of movement.